 Mysteries to Solve: The adventure is divided into 31 concise chapters, each of which ends with a puzzle to be solved by finding and interpreting visual clues concealed within a beautiful color illustration.
 Suited for explorers and sleuths young and old.

 This book came up on my Amazon account as a recommendation.
 The age given for this book from Amazon is 8-12 years.
 I thought my 11 year-old-daughter would like this book as she likes to solve riddles and puzzles.
 We didn’t read this book together, and she was able to finish it in about 2 hours.
-A parent may be able to read this book to a 6 or 7-year-old, and they could work the puzzles together.
-I am thinking about reading it with my 6-year-old.
+I read it with my 6-year-old.
+We did a few chapters a night, and it was enjoyable.

 I have spiritual blindness when it comes to taking the Lord’s name in vain.
 I am not proud of this, but I understand how it came to be.
 Adults take the Lord’s name in vain regularly.
 It is allowed on daytime television!
 However, this sin is so great that it gets a place as one of the ten commandments all on its own: Dt 5:11, “You shall not take the name of the Lord, your God, in vain.
 For the Lord will not leave unpunished him who takes his name in vain.”

 Me not recognizing this reminds me of the proliferation of sin: “Sin creates a proclivity to sin; it engenders vice by repetition of the same acts.
 This results in perverse inclinations which cloud conscience and corrupt the concrete judgment of good and evil.
 Thus sin tends to reproduce itself and reinforce itself, but it cannot destroy the moral sense at its root.
 (CCC 1865).

 This sin is so abundant in our culture that it is easy to become blind to it: